John Mellencamp was born in 1951 with spina bifida, which, in that era, often killed kids or left them paralyzed.

 As a kid, John was known for his troublemaking, not his talents, and he and his parents fought contantly.

-“I always felt he was going to be special,” she told the Los Angeles Times in 1986, after he’d made it big with “Jack and Diane,” “Hurts So Good,” and other hits.
+“I always felt he was going to be special,” she told the Los Angeles Times in 1986, after he’d made it big with “Jack and Diane,” “Hurts So Good,” and a half-dozen other hits.
 “He was always a good boy.
 They all go through a rough period, but we just have to make them know we love them and still want them.”